Dennise History, Family Crest & Coats of Arms

 Some of the Dennise family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dennise family to the New World and Oceana
+Migration of the Dennise family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Dennise or a variant listed above: Thomas Dennis who settled in Boston in 1630.
 Edward Dennis settled there also about six years after.
 Danniel Dennis was banished to Barbados in 1635; Ann Dennis settled in Virginia in 1650.